OneUp Review 2017

 The problem with these feeds is that not all banks work equally well with all apps, making it a bit of a coin-toss whether you’ll be able to get them to work.
 Before you purchase a program you need to make sure this works well or you’re spending your money for nothing.

-Taking OneUp to the bank
+Taking OneUp to The Bank

 That being said, it may be possible that you needn’t worry too much when using OneUp as the list of banks they claim to work with it is ridiculously long.
 Even some of the obscure institutions that I keep on a list especially for this purpose (why, yes, I’m great at parties, why do you ask?) were in OneUp’s system.
-It’s pretty impressive.

 If your bank doesn’t work with OneUp it’s not the end of the world: the program also allows manual entry.
 I have to say it’s pretty smooth, so even though it’s a chore it will be over pretty quickly.